qaisjp/basic-cron-parser/README.md

 - words in place of Month or Day of week
 - question marks

-In practice, you might prefer to use [robfig's cron library](https://github.com/robfig/cron).
+This repository is an experiment.
+In practice, you should use [robfig's cron library](https://github.com/robfig/cron).

 ## Installation